toepoke/pAppwords/README.md

 - If the user changes their password and 1 of the passwords is subject to a breach, the failure rate is 33% so the dialog is shown.
 - If however the user changes their passwords and none of the passwords are subject to a breach, the failure rate is zero and the dialog is not shown.

-The above means we can use Pappwords on all pages with passwords without being concerned about the scenario being run.
+The above means we can use pAppwords on all pages with passwords without being concerned about the scenario being run.

 # Credits